Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Introduction

 \section{Introduction}

-Consider the scenario in which a tourist is looking for an ice cream truck in an amusement park.
+\blfootnote{Project website: \url{https://h2r.github.io/sloop/}} Consider the scenario in which a tourist is looking for an ice cream truck in an amusement park.
 She asks a passer-by and gets the reply \emph{the ice cream truck is behind the ticket booth}.
 The tourist looks at the amusement park map and locates the ticket booth.
 Then, she is able to infer a region corresponding to that statement and find the ice cream truck, even though the spatial preposition \emph{behind} is inherently ambiguous and subjective to the passer-by.
-Such spatial language understanding is important in robot applications such as search and rescue when an untrained operator communicates with the robot via natural language.
+Robots capable of understanding spatial language can leverage prior knowledge possessed by humans to search for objects more efficiently, and interface with humans more naturally.
+Such capabilities can be useful for applications such as autonomous delivery and search-and-rescue, where the customer or people at the scene communicate with the robot via natural language.

 This problem is challenging because humans produce diverse spatial language phrases based on their observation of the environment and knowledge of target locations, yet none of these factors are available to the robot.
 In addition, the robot may operate in a different area than where it was trained.
 The robot must generalize its ability to understand spatial language across environments.